UM UCH for Wound Care & Ostomy Care University of Maryland Harford

 H. Osman, M.D.

-The Upper Chesapeake Health Center for Wound Care
+The University of Maryland Upper Chesapeake Health (UM UCH) Center for Wound Care

-at Harford Memorial Hospital offers a comprehensive, patient centered approach
+at UM HMH offers a comprehensive, patient centered approach

 to treating wounds.
 Our physicians specialize in Internal Medicine, General